abauville/sinatra-101/README.md

 # etc.
 ```

 Do not write a route for every case!
 That's not how we code :) Instead, you see the emergence of a **parameter**.
-So we'll right this route:
+So we'll write this route:

 ```ruby
 # [...]